AugmentedDuck/hit-the-ballon/README.md

-# hit the ballon
+# hit the balloon
-A simple game where you try to pop a ballon with a dart
+A simple game where you try to pop a balloon with a dart